Liquidity Regulation and Bank Risk Taking on the Horizon

 Date Written: March 9, 2020

-We examine how banks' liquidity requirements may affect their incentives to take risk with their remaining illiquid assets.
-Our simple model predicts that banks with a greater share of stable liabilities are more likely to engage in risk taking in response to tighter liquidity requirements.
-This prediction is borne out in syndicated-loan data for U.S. banks subject to the Liquidity Coverage Ratio (LCR).
+We examine how banks' liquidity requirements affect their incentives to take risk with their remaining illiquid assets.
+Our model predicts that banks with more stable liabilities are more likely to engage in risk taking in response to tighter liquidity requirements.
+This prediction is borne out in transaction-level data on corporate and mortgage loans for U.S. banks subject to the liquidity coverage ratio (LCR).
 For identification, we exploit variation in long-term bank bonds held by insurance companies that are not affected by the LCR.
 Our results point to a trade-off between bank risk taking and ensuring funding resilience over different horizons.

 Keywords: liquidity regulation, bank risk taking, insurance sector, LCR, NSFR